CorBer/OLD-teensy_batdetector/README.md

 latest changes<br>

+IMPORTANT: updates since version 0.84 have problems with replaying files from the SD-card.
+Recording works fine !
+NOT SOLVED YET

 <b>0.89</b><br>
 - eeprom version 0001
 - indicator for low-high detectionrange in graph for AUTO_TE <br>
 - menu updated and more uniform (all choosen values shown in white next to menusetting also for TE_LOW/TE_SPD) <br>
 - added counter to keep track of EEprom saving (still reset to 0 for each EEprom version)<br>
 - added text to display after pressing PRESET USER to save to EEprom<br>

 <b>0.88</b><br>(source and hex)<br>
 -EEprom saving added (initial test)<br>